CodesAreHonest/ts-express-socket.io/README.md

 Typescript programming language with ES6 features or above is used to develop the project to increase greater discipline to saturate the codebase with strict type checking, better code structuring and object-oriented programming techniques.

 Docker Compose is use for define and running both Express Server and Redis in-memory database containers to build the service.
-The compose file consists of development and production version for developers help improve compatibility and standardization of development, staging and production environment.
+The compose file consists of development and production version for developers help improve compatibility and standardization of development and production environment.

 ***